Shoulder and Trap Workout for “Boulder Shoulders”

 To really put you over the top and get that heart rate elevated we have the squat punch.
-Now this exercise doesn’t exclusively work the shoulders – it also works the entire upper body and your legs as well.
-You basically get in the squatting stance (feet shoulder width apart) and lower yourself down 3/4 the way into your squat and hold it.
+Now, this exercise doesn’t exclusively work the shoulders – it also works the entire upper body and your legs as well.
+You basically get in the squatting stance (feet shoulder-width apart) lower yourself down 3/4 the way into your squat and hold it.

 Hold this for at least 30 seconds, during which you punch holding your dumbbells in hand!
 This will smoke the quads and your upper body – plus it’s great stress relief!